djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2022-05-12-irony-advice-giving.markdown

 author: Your Correspondent
 ---

-There's an interesting disconnect between myself as I am and the self I could strive to be.
+There's an interesting disconnect between myself as I am and the self I could strive harder to be.

 I think of this as "me" and "the professional me".
 The second version almost always knows what should be done and has a good sense for how to do it.
 The first version is who I am and what I do, with all my logic and illogic, perfections and imperfections, energy and exhaustion.
 When I give advice to others, I employ the abilities of the professional me &ndash; and, because professional me has the answers, I give the impression that I do what these answers advise.